promptdesk/promptdesk/README.md

 **Please ensure that port 80 and 443 (optional) is available on your system.
 If you have a web server running, you may need to stop it before running the setup script.**

-Open your web browser and navigate to [http://localhost](http://localhost) or the domain name provided to access PromptDesk OS.
+Open your web browser and navigate to [http://localhost](http://localhost), the IP address, or the domain name provided to access PromptDesk OS.
 Initial setup will require a valid OpenAI API key for installation testing purposes.

 More installation options are available in the [PromptDesk OS GitHub Repository](https://github.com/promptdesk/promptdesk/tree/main/quickstart).